NAT Gateway Metrics

 Required IAM Policy

-To monitor resources, you must have the required type of access in a policy written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
+To monitor resources, you must be granted the required type of access in a policy written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
 The policy must give you access to the monitoring services as well as the resources being monitored.
-If you try to perform an action and get a message that you don't have permission or are unauthorized, confirm with your administrator the type of access you have and which compartment you should work in.
-For more information about user authorizations for monitoring, see IAM Policies (Monitoring).
+If you try to perform an action and get a message that you don't have permission or are unauthorized, contact the administrator to find out what type of access you were granted and which compartment you need to work in.
+For more information about user authorizations for monitoring, see IAM Policies.

 Available Metrics: oci_nat_gateway